GameWatchProjects/pihole_nextion_statistic_display/README.md

 sd card from the cardholder.

 As next step load the .ino file in your Arduino editor, make the needed wifi and pihole/ntp (pihole and ntp must run on the same maschine) changes and install the needed libarys, compile and upload it to your esp8266 nodemcu v3.
+You can also use an esp8266
+Wemos D1 mini (this is smaller and takes up less space) instead of a esp8266 nodemcu v3.
+The connections to the display are the same.

 Future request's are welcome ...